 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers should also consider the context in which their ads will be understood.
+Marketers should also consider the context in which their ads will be understood, and consider the interpretation of the ad in that context.
 Complaints about a regional press ad for mattresses, which featured an image of a Union Jack and a cartoon mattress wearing a green surgical mask, were also upheld in 2020.
 Text in the ad stated, “BRITISH BUILD [sic] BEDS PROUDLY MADE IN THE UK.
 NO NASTY IMPORTS”.
 The ASA considered that the phrase “NO NASTY IMPORTS”, in combination with the image of the surgical mask, was likely to be taken as a reference to the coronavirus outbreak.
-The ASA considered that in combination with the image, the reference to “nasty imports” was likely to be read as a negative reference to immigration or race, and in particular as associating immigrants with disease, and therefore that the ad was likely to cause serious and/or widespread offence on the grounds of nationality or race ().
+This, in combination with the image, was likely to be read as a negative reference to immigration or race, and in particular as associating immigrants with disease.
+The ASA concluded that the ad was likely to cause serious and/or widespread offence (Vic Smith Bedding Ltd, 11 March 2020).

-Whilst the ASA appreciates that it is not generally the advertiser’s intention to offend, the ASA will consider how viewers are likely interpret the ad, rather than the advertiser’s intention.
-Light-hearted depictions may sometimes be acceptable; however humour does not in itself prevent an ad from being likely to cause offence, and humour which is derived from race is often likely to be offensive.
-A radio ad was upheld by the ASA for using a character’s accent in an ad in a way which was likely to cause offence.
-The ad featured a character buying a kitchen, who stated "Surplised" before he corrected himself and said "I mean surprised".
-The ASA considered that whilst the ad was intended to be an ironic use of humour, the humour was derived from the ethnicity of the character, and concluded that it was likely to cause serious offence to some people, and be seen as discriminatory (Brunel Supplies, 07 August 2013).
+Humour which can be understood as mocking or discriminatory will be considered a breach.
+A complaint about radio ad was upheld by the ASA for using a character’s accent in a way which was likely to cause offence.
+The ad featured a character buying a kitchen, who said "Surplised" before correcting himself and saying "I mean surprised".
+The ASA considered that, whilst the ad was intended to be an ironic use of humour, this humour was derived from the ethnicity of the character.
+It was, therefore, likely to cause serious offence and be seen as discriminatory (Brunel Supplies, 07 August 2013).